Sugar Cane Jujube

 Ornamental Flowering Tree with Great Tasting Fruit

-Sugar Cane Jujube (sometimes known as a Chinese date) is an introduction from the USDA Research Station as the one with the best for fresh eating.
+Sugar Cane Jujube (sometimes known as a Chinese date) is an introduction from the USDA Research Station in Chico, California as the one with the best for fresh eating.
 It is a smaller tree that is densely branched and gets to about 12-15’ tall.
 It can be grown as a lower branched tree to help you harvest the fruit if you like.
 They do make a barrier plant as they have thorns.
 Jujube trees are Chinese in origin where the fruit was used in Chinese medicine.

 The small yellow flowers are typical in June and have the unusual fragrance of grape soda pop.
 The leaves are dark green and shiny and look like the leaves you might find on your pear tree.

 Sugar Cane Jujube makes a ton of fruit even on a young tree.
 They start out green and are edible at that stage eaten fresh are very crispy and super sweet with an interesting syrupy flavor.
 As the fruits continue to ripen, they turn a beautiful mahogany color and can be eaten at that stage too.

 They continue to ripen as you leave them on the tree and will darken and sweeten even more.
 They can be picked as they turn brown and will continue to ripen after being picked, and will wrinkle and eventually dry.
 Sugar Cane fruit can be used as you would raisins or dates in baked good, preserves or canning.
 The beauty of this Jujube is that the fruit do not all ripen at the same time, but over a period so you have a chance to use them all if you can.

 Sugar Cane Jujube is a classic addition to your edible landscape.
 You can use it as a specimen, or the perfect backdrop to your shrub or perennial border or maybe along the north side of your vegetable garden.